cutthroat78/Leaving-Cert-Notes/README.md

 - Simplify notes but keep same info (go for better structure with headings)
 - Go through notes and create links to different parts of hardback
 - Mark diagrams I need to know for Biology course (one that you have to draw for the test)
-- Put tips and tricks on christmas exam guide into a (non-christmas) page in the biology notes
-- Get animated (heart) gifs from circulatory system slides (I can’t figure out how to copy or export them).
-[Possibly helpful link](https://windowsreport.com/save-animated-gif-from-powerpoint/)

 #### Convert
 - Convert hand written notes on Teams that were made when I was out for UCD
-- Convert big sheet biology teacher gave us in Biology to digital notes and diagrams
 - Convert fill in the blank sheet urinary system diagram to digital notes
 - Convert heart diagram that is written on small piece of paper in my green folder
 - Convert rest of enzyme immobilisation write up and add images to “how to” sheet